gobeyondidentity/developer-docs/docs/using-bi-for-auth.md

   - Confidential clients are applications that are able to securely authenticate with the authorization server, for example being able to keep their registered client secret safe.

   - Public clients are unable to use registered client secrets, such as applications running in a browser or on a mobile device.
-You will not recieve an application "client_secret" if you create this type of application.
+You will not receive an application "client_secret" if you create this type of application.

 - Set the redirect_uri to be a URL where you want to receive the authorization code and state.
 This can be either: